Longmu

 Statue of Longmu in Tam Kung Temple, Shau Kei Wan, Hong Kong.

 Longmu Temple of Yuecheng in Deqing County.

 Lung Mo Temple on Peng Chau, an island of Hong Kong.

 In Chinese mythology, Longmu (龍母 (龙母, Mother of Dragons)), transliterated as Lung Mo in Cantonese, was a Chinese woman who was deified as a goddess after raising five infant dragons.
-Longmu and her dragons developed a strong bond for each other and have thus become an example of filial devotion and parental love, an important virtue in Chinese culture.
+Longmu and her dragons developed a strong bond and have thus become examples of filial devotion and parental love, important virtues in Chinese culture.

 Legend

 Longmu's historic name was Wen Shi (溫氏).
 She was born in 290 BC (during the Qin dynasty) in Guangdong province, near the Xi River (西江).
 Her family's ancestral home was in the Teng County (藤縣) in Guangxi province.
 She was the second of three daughters of Wen Tianrui (溫天瑞) and Liang Shi (梁氏).

 Wen Shi frequently went to the Xi River to fish and wash clothes for her family.
 On one such errand, she found a large smooth white stone along the banks of the river.
 She took the beautiful stone home, but later discovered that the stone was actually an egg, from which hatched five baby snakes (an alternate version says one).
 Wen Shi's family was poor, but Wen Shi saved the best food she had for her baby snakes and fed them by hand.
 As the snakes grew, they helped Wen Shi catch fish at the Xi River.
 The snakes were natural swimmers and became very good at catching fish.

 The snakes eventually matured into five powerful dragons.
 In Chinese culture, dragons are considered spirits of water and have the power to control the weather.
 During a drought, therefore, Wen Shi asked her dragon children to summon the rain for her village.
 When rain came and ended the drought, the grateful villagers gave Wen Shi the name "Mother of Dragons" (龍母) or "Divine Human" (神人).

 Qin Shihuang, the emperor of the Qin dynasty, received word of Wen Shi and her dragons.
 The Emperor sent her gifts of gold and jade and requested her presence at Xianyang, the imperial capital city near the Yellow River, far to the north.
 By this time, Wen Shi was an elderly woman in frail health.
 Her adult dragons feared for her safety and did not want her to travel so far from her village.
 Wen Shi boarded a boat to comply with the Emperor's commandment, but her dragons hid under the boat and dragged the boat backward so that the boat could never pass Guilin.
 Eventually, the frustrated imperial officials relented and allowed Wen Shi to remain home.

 After Wen Shi died, the dragons were overwhelmed by sadness and took human form, becoming known as the Five Scholars (五秀才), who buried her on the northern side of Zhu Mountain (珠山).